 Are You Ready Series: Floods and Flash Flooding

 In the Spring, many parts of the country experience their rainy season, and with that comes the possibility of flash floods.
-This type of emergency is one of the most common hazards in the United States that can be felt locally or have a much larger impact on cities or even states.
+This type of emergency is one of the most common hazards in the United States that can be felt locally or have larger impact on cities and even states.
 The damage done by floods does not only encompass damaged homes and property, but can displace families permanently – even in the safety of your home.

 Educating yourself on knowing the warning signs of flooding and what to do in times of floods can help you better prepare your family and your home when a flood is imminent.